Electric Vehicles: 10 Ways the Costs Just Don't Pencil Out

 metamorworks/Adobe autonomous car with digital speedometer driving on road without driver

-If you want to maintain your budget and keep your costs down, consider skipping the high-end features that are nearly always a component of EVs.
 Many manufacturers are focused on making these cars as enhanced as possible with all of the bells and whistles.
-If you won’t use these features, you’re spending a lot more for a vehicle to drive to work every day.
+If you don’t use these features, you’re spending a lot more for a vehicle to drive to work every day.

 Bottom line